lucyvieira3/lucyvieira3/README.md

 ## 🤓 About Me

-- 📊 I'm currently a data analyst at Yellow & Lavender.
+- 📊 I'm currently a data analyst at a startup.
 - 📈 My degree is in business administration.
 - 💼 Experience: Proven track record as a Business Analyst and Data Analyst, skilled in utilizing data to enhance business operations and strategy.
 - 🌱 Currently Learning: Machine learning techniques, data engineering best practices, and new data visualization tools.